lucascbeyeler/zmbackup/README.md

 $ zmbackup -i
 ```

-To restore a backup, you use the option -r or --restore, but this time you should inform what kind of restore you want to do, and the ID session you want to restore.
+To restore a backup, you use the option **-r** or **--restore**, but this time you should inform what kind of restore you want to do, and the ID session you want to restore.
 You can check the sessionID with the command zmbackup -l.

 ```
 $ zmbackup -l